5 Ways To Prepare Yourself For A Career Change

 Now, unfortunately, there are no one-size-fits-all set of rules for creating career changing resumes.
 At Elarie, we take each of our clients' unique situations, desires and goals, into careful consideration, when crafting the perfect resume.

 We believe that your unique set of skills has not only lead you to your interest in a career change but has set you up to become prepared.

 Don't get discouraged when it comes to changing careers.
 Your talents and abilities transfer over, and we have a few tricks up our sleeve to help you navigate those doubts!

 Bring Back the Summary

-You've probably heard that a 'profile' or 'summary' section on your resume is completely useless these days, and to save this information for your cover letter.
-While we usually agree with this advice, when it comes to career changes, it may be necessary to give recruiters and hiring managers a quick head's up into what they're about to look at.
+You've probably heard that a 'profile' or 'summary' section of your resume is completely useless these days, and to save this information for your cover letter.
+While we usually agree with this advice, when it comes to career changes, it may be necessary to give recruiters and hiring managers a quick heads up into what they're about to look at.
 If you've spent your entire career in the medical field, but are now venturing into marketing, a sentence or two about why that is may be the difference between someone throwing out your resume or adding it to their interview pile.

 Show Results not Descriptions

 When you're looking at a job description online, you're reading through details to consider if these are tasks and assignments you'd be able to do (or even willing to do).
 When a hiring manager is looking through your resume, they're looking to see if you've accomplished enough in your professional life to be qualified for the position.
 So why would you just list out your basic duties and assignments - just like an online job description?
 You shouldn't!
 Job descriptions on your resume are your time to shine!
 Maybe in your last sales job you made cold calls to prospective clients every day.
 How many of those resulted in sales?
 When you can quantify your results on your resume, you've already given yourself a huge advantage on an application.